-Heterogeneity in material effects (b) In this subsection, we derive two additional predictions, which do have some independent interest but also serve as sanity checks of our model.
+Heterogeneity in material effects In this subsection, we derive two additional predictions from our model.
+These predictions do have some independent interest, but they also serve as empirical sanity checks of our model.
 One of these is straightforward:

 P2 Han-Minority couples where the ethnicity of the wife obtains a smaller increase in material benefits are less likely to respond by choosing minority for their children than minority groups that enjoy a larger increase.